llambiel/letsecureme/post.md

 ![alt text](images/instance1.png "Our instance detailed view")

-We take note of it's IP address so we can proceed with the DNS setup.
+We take note of its IP address so we can proceed with the DNS setup.
 Luckily DNS zone hosting is only a click away within the management portal:

 ![alt text](images/dns1.png "DNS zone creation")